tangrams/tangram-docs/pages/Filters-Overview.md

     ]}
 }
 ```
 If a `layer` filter is not specified, Tangram will attempt to use the _layer name_ as the filter.
-In this case, the layer name "roads" will match, so the `filter` line can be omitted:
+In this case, we can achieve the same filtering behavior as the example above with the following:

 ```yaml
 layers: